BhanuPDas/smart-city-energy-management/README.md

 2) Run the Docker compose file (command: docker compose up) in the root folder.
 This command will fetch all images from Docker Hub container registry, including the database image required by the application.
 3) Once all Docker containers spin up, please verify the applications on Eureka - http://localhost:8761/ (This page should show 5 applications registered.)

-**Please Note: All application images are compiled and created on a Mac.
-Containers are dependent on Linux/Arm64 CPU architecture, and may not be supported by other architectures .**
+**Please Note: All application images are compiled and created on a Mac - ARM64 CPU architecture, and may not be supported by other architectures .**
 [In case required, individual modules/services can be containerized using the Docker file for each service.]

 ## Enter the URL in the browser for API Docs for reference: